NOvation Online Forum 2021 | Online event for early career and senior scholars in Critical Studies of Innovation

 The first NOvation Online Forum seeks to critically address this pro-innovation imperative (e.g., Godin et al. 2021) and to open a space for discussion among early career and senior scholars.
 The forum especially addresses early career scholars or scholars with a growing interest in Critical Studies of Innovation.
 We invite young scholars – including PhD students and post-doc researchers – from all areas of social sciences and humanities who have a keen interest in understanding the problematic causes and effects of innovation policies, the national or international differences in the governance of innovation, and who are willing to share their ideas with a more extensive network.
 We especially encourage scholars from different global regions to apply, so as to facilitate a broad discussion across countries and diverse understandings and practices of governance.
 To this end, the NOvation Online Forum offers different formats that target the needs of engaging with Critical Studies of Innovation.
 It is conceived as a modular setup, where scholars can choose their participation based on their specific interests.

-Keynote addresses will be delivered by Dr. Ngai-Ling Sum (University of Lancaster, UK), Dr. Lee Vinsel (Virginia Tech, US), Dr. Gonzalo Ordóñez-Matamoros (University of Twente, NL) and Dr. Philipe Zittoun (University of Lyon, FR).
+Keynote addresses will be delivered by Dr. Ngai-Ling Sum (University of Lancaster, UK), Dr. Lee Vinsel (Virginia Tech, US), Dr. Gonzalo Ordóñez-Matamoros (University of Twente, NL and Universidad Externado de Colombia) and Dr. Philippe Zittoun (University of Lyon, FR).